fcamarlinghi/grunt-cep/README.md

 	<tr>
 		<td valign="top"><strong>certificate</strong></td>
 		<td valign="top">Object</td>
-		<td valign="top"><p>Holds information about the certificate used to sign the extension It has two sub-properties:</p>
+		<td valign="top"><p>Holds information about the certificate used to sign the extension.
+It has two sub-properties:</p>
 		<ul>
 		    <li><strong>file</strong> (String): path to the certificate file.
 If a valid certificate is not found at the specified location, a self-signed one is automatically generated using the password below.</li>
 		    <li><strong>password</strong> (String): certificate password.</li>